bikeboi/ReiEngineCpp/README.md

 not be fooled.
 This project has not been (and may never) be released.

 ## Using the engine
-It's currently only built for Windows (que everyone closing this page).
+It's currently only built for Windows.
 All you need to do is run the `ReiEngine-3.2` executable in the `bin` directory and have fun :D.
 There's no 'structure' as such to the locations for resource files and scripts, but the locations can be easily changed